germangh/batman/+batman/+stats/ft_freqstatistics_main_effects.md

 An [associative array][wiki-aarray] array that maps spectral band names to their actual definition in terms of spectral boundaries (in Hz).
-To retrieve the default definition fo the alpha band:
+To retrieve the default definition for the alpha band:

 ````matlab
 myBands = batman.eeg_bands;